The fatal gaps after rehab haunt the doctor who tried to save him.

 I know the last thing Philip would want would be to leave us being sad.
 I know this.
 I KNOW this is not what he wanted.
 But it was also something, dammit, he just couldn’t fix.
 This walking dichotomy that he was, just couldn’t find his place in peace.
 I sure as hell hope he has now.
 Philip so deserves that place in peace, and we deserve some tiny ounce of comfort in knowing that perhaps, just maybe, our beautiful boy has found that.

 I lost him.
 But somehow, I have to keep on moving.

 The authors, Dr. Aviva Fohrer and Kimberly Lohman Clapp, met in 2019 at the Rx Drug Abuse & Heroin Summit.
 Dr. Aviva practices Addiction Medicine outside of Philadelphia, PA.
-Clapp (on air: Suiters) was an Emmy-award winning journalist who now serves as the Senior Director of Communications for SAFE Project.
+Clapp (on air: Suiters) was an Emmy-award winning journalist and the former Senior Director of Communications for SAFE Project.